 18 West 53rd Street

 A gorgeous new building, the 53rd Street Library opened its doors in 2016 and we were immediately smitten.
-The library offers plenty for all ages, with a teen room and multiple family story hours, weekly storytimes for babies, toddlers, and preschoolers, and a new sensory storytime for children age 2-5 with autism spectrum disorders or sensory integration challenges.
+The library offers plenty for all ages, with a teen room and multiple family story hours, weekly storytimes for babies, toddlers, and preschoolers, and a new weekly Dinosaur Hunters class where children ages 5-12 can learn about paleontology.
 Check the calendar for exact times.